SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/jumpcloud_directory_insights.md

 ### Generate API token

-Sign-in in your Jumpcloud tenant with administrator role, click on your username on the top right of the screen and select `My API Key`.
+1. Sign-in in your Jumpcloud tenant with administrator role
+2. Click on your username on the top right of the screen
+3. Select `My API Key

 ### Create the intake in Sekoia.io